courage173/quiz-api/README.md

 2. **Run the CLI commands**:
    - Use `get` to retrieve the list of quiz questions.
    - Use `answer` with the `--user` flag to submit answers for a specific user.
-   - Use `score` to see the score and comparison results.
+   - Use `score` with the `--user` to see the score and comparison results.

 This setup should get you started with running and interacting with the project.
 For any questions, feel free to reach out!